This article originally ran on LDS Living in November 2014.

 One of the first things my best friend heard from her mother as she hugged her in the Salt Lake City airport, missionary pack still in hand and nametag still pinned to her sweater, was, “Honey, I am so proud of you.
 A year and a half surrounded by French dishes and all those crepes, and you stayed so thin!”

-While the intention behind this compliment was sweet, the overall message it sent was horribly wrong.
+While the intention behind this compliment was sweet, the overall message it sent missed the mark.
 What about her year and a half of devoted service to the Lord?
 What about her new spiritual confidence?
 What about her practical fluency in a second language?
 Of all the qualities this mother could choose to praise after her daughter honorably served a mission, she chose dress size.

 This behavior isn't uncommon.
 Take a look at the comments on any selfie.
 Superficial compliments flood Facebook, Pinterest, and Instagram.
 And many of these comments encourage behaviors that are ridiculous, if not outright dangerous.
 It’s tempting to think that any compliment to a woman is a good compliment.
 But that’s not the case.
 Many compliments carry undertones or emotional baggage that we may not even be aware of.
 These compliments, though intended to be uplifting, can actually be harmful to a woman’s sense of self-worth.
-(While I focus on examples geared towards woman, it's important to realize these types of compliments are harmful to anyone--both men and women.)
+(While I focus on examples geared towards women, it's important to realize these types of compliments are harmful to anyone.)

-Because our culture is so saturated with these compliments, most of us use them as a force of habbit, without even thinking.
-While we should never be afraid to share a nice word about another, putting a little more thought into our compliments can go a long way in communicating what we really mean and help us avoid those dangerous, unintentional messages behind compliments that are dangerous to women.
+Because our culture is so saturated with superficial compliments, most of us use them as a force of habit, without even thinking.
+While we should never be afraid to share a nice word about another, putting a little more thought into our compliments can go a long way in communicating what we really mean and help us avoid dangerous, unintentional messages we might not be aware we are sending.

 Compliments that only stress size create a dangerous mentality that a woman’s size directly affects her worth.
 It’s good to acknowledge when someone is trying to make healthier choices, but by only praising weight loss, we begin encouraging weight loss at any cost.